flecoqui/Windows10/Samples/TestVideoMultiPIP/README.md

   samplefwlink: http://go.microsoft.com/fwlink/p/?LinkId=620563&clcid=0x409
 --->

-# Test Video Animation sample
+# Test Video Multi-PIP sample

-How to create an Windows 10 application supporting Zoomin/Zoomout video animation.
+How to create an Windows 10 application supporting Multi-PIP with audio selection and RepositionThemeTransition.

 To be completed